Jackass 3D: Critical response

 Rotten Tomatoes gives the film an approval rating of 67% based on 111 reviews, and an average rating of 5.9/10.
-The website's critical consensus reads: "The Jackass gang might be running out of gross-out stunts, but this installment contains plenty of brilliantly brain-dead comedy -- and the 3-D adds a pungent new dimension."
+The website's critical consensus reads: "The Jackass gang might be running out of gross-out stunts, but this installment contains plenty of brilliantly brain-dead comedy—and the 3-D adds a pungent new dimension."
 Metacritic gives the film a weighted average score of 56 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Owen Gleiberman of Entertainment Weekly gave the film a B grade.
 He notes that the audience wants to see Knoxville and the boys top themselves, and ultimately they achieve that.
 Gleiberman described the 3D as "the usual big nothing" and fails entirely to make the film any more disgusting.

 Washington Post critic Dan Kois described the film as "a touching ode to male friendship at its most primal" and describes the atmosphere as one of "infectious bonhomie".
 He sarcastically asks viewers if they are "highbrow" enough for Jackass 3D.
 He notes the apprehension of the performers before the stunts is nearly as exciting as the stunts themselves.
 Kois shows his appreciation not just for the stunts but also the way in which they are repeated in slow motion.
 He gives the film 3/4 stars.
 Michael Phillips of the Chicago Tribune criticizes the film describing it as "reductive, insanely violent slapstick" but he accepts that is the idea.
 Roger Moore of the Orlando Sentinel complains that the performers "aren't getting better, they're getting older" and the stunts that were cute ten years ago now seem forced and a little desperate.

 Home media

 The DVD and Blu-ray versions of Jackass 3D were released on March 8, 2011, in three different versions.
 The first version is a Blu-ray/DVD combo pack with a digital copy; the second is a limited-edition two-disc DVD pack, and the third copy is a single-disc DVD.
 The special features on the Blu-ray/DVD combo pack include 11 deleted scenes and 29 outtakes, while the DVD versions include 2 deleted scenes and 5 outtakes.
-All versions include the MTV making-of special and a trailer.
+All versions include the MTV making-of special, a trailer, and an unrated version of the movie with a runtime of 100 minutes, including some extended scenes that were shortened in the theatrical version of the movie.
 With the Blu-ray/DVD combo pack and the limited edition two-disc DVD pack, the second disc includes an anaglyphic 3D version of the movie (four pairs of glasses were provided).
 No true Blu-ray 3D version has been made available to date.
 Jackass 3D is exclusively available for rent on 3DTVs which support the 3DGO! streaming app, as well as through VR platforms through Bigscreen VR.